Tourism continues to be one of the main contributors to GDP

 Growth in hotel guests is mainly attributable to an increase in 4-star hotel nights, registering an increase in 66.6k guests (11%), however the highest increase was experienced in 3-star hotels which increased at a rate of 13%.
 The two other categories experienced a marginal decline in guests being 5-star hotels by 1% and 2-star hotels by 0.3%.
 Other accommodation types, comprising of guesthouses, hostels and tourist villages, increased by 37% in 2018 when compared to the corresponding period of 2017.

-Net use of bed places (occupancy rates) increased in all types of accommodation besides 5-star and other which remained constant.
+Net use of bed places (occupancy rates) increased in all types of accommodation besides 5-star which remained constant.
 Occupancy rates in 3-star hotels experienced the highest increase in occupancy of 6 percentage points during the first three quarters of 2018 as compared to 2017.

 On average, total occupancy rates increased by 3 percentage points from 52% during the period of January to September of 2017 to 55% during the corresponding period in 2018.